markhj/glfw-inputs/README.md

 # Documentation 📖
 You can read about installation, usage and more on: https://glfw-inputs.readthedocs.io/en/latest/

+# Roadmap 🚗
+Features that will be implemented in the future:

+- Sample apps
+- Support for key combinations (on all control types)
+- Manage cursor position and visibility
+- Improved mapping of joystick buttons and axes

 # Host documentation locally ✏️
 To run host the documentation locally, you must have Python and Mkdocs already installed.